May 30, 2022

 - Why is it important for contract workflows to be efficient?

-- How to achieve a successful contract workflow
+- How to achieve successful contract management workflow?

 What is a contract workflow?

 - Have the contract reviewed

 - Have the contract signed

 Contract management workflow refers to the process of managing contracts from creation to execution and renewal.
 It involves various steps, such as drafting and negotiating contract terms, obtaining approvals, tracking obligations and deadlines, managing changes and disputes, and analyzing contract performance.
 A well-defined contract management workflow can streamline the process, reduce risks, improve compliance, and optimize the value of contracts.